 Example: Every position's volume is set to 3 standard lots.

 In Forex, Martingale position sizing is somewhat popular partially because it offers a comfort of potential revenge on the market.
-A trader doubling a position size after a loss is hoping to get back what was lost and also gain some profit at the same time.
+A trader doubling a position size after a loss is hoping to get back what was lost and also to gain some profit at the same time.
 In reality, a streak of 5–6 losses in a row usually leaves the trading account empty.

-Example: Using one lot as a position size, you’ve lost $1,000 on a trade.
-You increase the next position’s size to two standards lots to double your potential profit (to cover your previous loss).
+Example: Using one lot as a position size, you have lost $1,000 on a trade.
+You increase the next position's size to two standards lots to double your potential profit (to cover your previous loss).
 If that one is lost too, you double the position size again to 4 standard lots, and so on.